 Experience history in a special way with the help of LEGO bricks.
-Get to know the small bricks in an unprecedented way and see what's really inside them.
+Get to know the small bricks in an unprecedented way and find out what's really inside them!

 My articles are about anything related to LEGO and history.
 I analyse and discuss important topics like authenticity, accuracy, gender, violence etc.

 My videos show more about my project.
 They discuss important topics like historical presentation, authenticity, accuracy and more.

 Building: The Fish Lady

 The Fish Lady is my first attempt to transcribt an oil painting into the LEGO medium.
 While doing that I learnt a lot about LEGO bricks, paintings and their staging and it ended up as my first exhibition piece.

 Exhibition: "Die Fischverkäuferin" (1877) made with LEGO bricks in the Kunsthalle Bremen